openstack/nova/doc/source/admin/pci-passthrough.rst

 Once PCI passthrough has been configured for the host, :program:`nova-compute` must be configured to allow the PCI device to pass through to VMs.
-This is done using the :oslo.config:option:`pci.passthrough_whitelist` option.
+This is done using the :oslo.config:option:`pci.device_spec` option.
 For example, assuming our sample PCI device has a PCI address of ``41:00.0`` on each host:

 .. code-block:: ini

    [pci]
-   passthrough_whitelist = { "address": "0000:41:00.0" }
+   device_spec = { "address": "0000:41:00.0" }

-Refer to :oslo.config:option:`pci.passthrough_whitelist` for syntax information.
+Refer to :oslo.config:option:`pci.device_spec` for syntax information.

 Alternatively, to enable passthrough of all devices with the same product and vendor ID: